Story about a young woman's summer on the road after graduating college.

 I turned on my side and felt a sense of comfort as the van lurched forward and then accelerated onto the highway.
 The sound of the tires on asphalt, the whooshing rumble of trucks we passed, and the comfort of the sleeping bag lulled me asleep.

-Eric pulled up to a permanent trailer on blocks.
+Teddy pulled up to a permanent trailer on blocks.
 “Meadow Grove, Illinois.”
 He opened the driver’s door.
 “Let me check it out.”

-After all three of us had cleaned up and gotten directions to a place to eat, Eric drove directly to Big Annie’s Bar and Grill.
-We took a seat at a booth.
-The place had a honky-tonk quality about it with dim lighting, a jukebox, and various good old boys stationed at the bar.
-But the owner of the campground had told Eric that they had the best burgers and coldest beer around, and a cold beer right now sounded good to all three of us.
+After all three of us had cleaned up and gotten directions to a place to eat, Teddy drove directly to Big Annie’s Bar and Grill.
+We sat in a booth, Stacy sitting across from me and Teddy.
+The place had a honky-tonk quality with dim lighting, a jukebox, and various good old boys stationed at the bar.
+But the owner of the campground had told Teddy that they had the best burgers and coldest beer around.

-“How about,” I said as Stacy topped off my beer, “We call it something like The Yellow Freedom Express.”
+“How about,” I said as Stacy topped off my beer, “we call it something like The Yellow Freedom Express.”

 I got it.”
 Stacy placed down the pitcher with emphasis.
 “The Mellow Yellow Freedom Express.”